snehabanda30/dsdfinalproject-/README.md

           **Increments** when a green ball hits bat **Decrements** when a red square hits bat

+# Expected Behavior

+COLLECT was developed from the lab 6 baseline code.
+Once the game appears on the monitor, a starting audio will play.
+The player will press on BTNC to make 5 squares and 4 circles appear with different speeds and locations.
+The player will need to use the BTNR and BTNL button to move the bat across the screen to catch the green circle.
+If the player catches the green circle, then the score increments by one.
+If the player mistakenly catches the red square, then the score will decrement by one.
+Once the player gets five points, the player has won the game and can restart the game.
+However, when the game is in play and score reaches zero, the player has lost the game and must restart.

 ## Attachments:
 [NI Digilent Nexys A7-100T FPGA Trainer Board](https://digilent.com/shop/nexys-a7-fpga-trainer-board-recommended-for-ece-curriculum/)